aws-samples/baseline-environment-on-aws/doc/HowTo.md

 > npm run test -- -u
 > ```
 >
-> To build all use cases, run the following using workspaces:
+> To test all use cases, run the following using workspaces:
 >
 > ```sh
 > # Run in the root directory of BLEA